epam/mriviewer/README.md

 ## Purpose

-Med3Web is a high performance web tool for advanced visualization (both in 2D and 3D modes) medical volumetric data, provided in popular file formats: DICOM, NIfTI, KTX™️, HDR.
+Med3Web is a high performance web tool for advanced visualization (both in 2D and 3D modes) medical volumetric data, provided in popular file formats: DICOM, NIfTI, KTX<sup>™</sup>, HDR.
 Other popular formats will be planned for future improvements.
 Med3Web can read local data from files/folders and from predefined web locations.
 The demonstration project shows both (local data / remote data) usage types.